 - All wetsuits recycled through our Wetsuit Reincarnation Program

 - Plastic coffee cup reduction

-- Plastic water bottle reduction and installation of water fountains
+- Plastic water bottle reduction and installation of water dispensers

 - Waste management booths at all surf events

 - Cigarette pollution decreased through the Hold On To Your Butt Campaign, which includes use of Surfrider canisters, as well as all cigarettes being recycled through Terracycle